sreena1989/CalculatorProject/README.md

 - Unity New Input System

 ## Build Process
-For Android Under XR PlugIn Management Tool (Project Setting)
+For Android, Under XR PlugIn Management Tool (Project Setting)
-- Disable  initialise  XR on startup option for both desktop and android
+- Disable the  initialise  XR on startup option for both desktop and android
 - Disable OpenXR under plugin provider
 - Select AndroidCalculatorScene in build setting and deactivate the other one

 For Meta Quest Under XR PlugIn Management Tool (Project Setting)
-- Enable  initialise  XR on startup option for both desktop and android
+- Enable the  initialise  XR on startup option for both desktop and android
-- Enable OpenXR plugin provider
+- Enable the OpenXR plugin provider
 - Select XRCalculatorScene in build setting and deactivate the other one